openstax/corgi/README.md

     docker-compose exec alembic upgrade head

-## What's up with the docker-compose.stack.*.yml files?

-This takes a little getting used to initially but does make the management of the files and environments much easier.

-This becomes more apparent in the [deploy.sh](./scripts/deploy.sh) script or [tests.ci.sh][./scripts/tests.ci.sh].

-Within these files we're able to pass in docker-compose stack files and compile them into one file that uses the environment variables we've set up in the script.

-The only thing needed to alter some key values is the passing in of the appropriate environment variables.

-## Deployment

-### Updating the Stack

-Refer to the [Updating the stack](http://127.0.0.1:8000/operations/updating_the_stack.html) section of the docs.

-### Deploying Web Hosting Pipeline

-The web-hosting pipeline infrastructure is hosted in AWS.
-Instructions on [How to Deploy Web Hosting Pipeline](https://openstax.atlassian.net/wiki/spaces/CE/pages/573538307/Deploying+the+web-hosting+pipeline).
-Deploying the Web Hosting Pipeline is a joint effort between DevOps, CE, and Unified.

-## Load testing for the backend
+### Load testing for the backend

 Load testing with Locust.io is in the directory `./backend/app/tests/performance/`

 Please look at the [README](./backend/app/tests/performance/README.md) in this directory on how to run load tests locally and for production systems.
+## Releasing

+The documentation is located in the [Releasing CORGI article]((https://openstax.atlassian.net/wiki/spaces/CE/pages/1256521739/Releasing+CORGI)) in our Confluence documentation.

+## Deploying Web Hosting Pipeline

+The documentation is located in the [How to Deploy Web Hosting Pipeline article](https://openstax.atlassian.net/wiki/spaces/CE/pages/573538307/Deploying+the+web-hosting+pipeline) in our Confluence Documentation.
 ## Attribution

 A lot of the structure and ideas for this service come from Tiangolo's [full-stack-fastapi-postgres](https://github.com/tiangolo/full-stack-fastapi-postgresql) project.
 Thanks Tiangolo!